Dian Farmer Learning To Grow Our Own Food

 1. Mince the garlic and onion (you can use a food processor).
 Add the mixture to the water.

-2. Let the mixture steep for an hour then add the cayenne pepper and liquid soap.
+2. Let the mixture steep for an hour then add the cayenne pepper and one teaspoon liquid soap.

 Using these homemade plant sprays will help keep the insects away while still being safe enough to be used often.